 The Department of Justice instituted administrative and civil forfeiture proceedings against certain assets of defendants in the CFTC Action.
 These actions are essentially complete.
 Judgments of forfeiture have been entered against all defendant properties in the civil forfeiture action.
 See FA Docs.
 60, 63, 65, 67.
 The FBI's administrative forfeiture action against certain personal property is also complete.
 As of the Ninth Interim Report, the Receiver had sold all material, forfeited real and personal property in the Receivership Estate.
-As a result of the criminal convictions of Anile and DaCorta, additional forfeitures have been or will be sought.
-The actions will be for millions of dollars, but the debts are unlikely to be satisfied because those individuals have few, if any, remaining assets.
+As a result of the criminal convictions of defendants Anile and DaCorta, the government obtained more than \$53 million in additional forfeiture orders, but the debts are unlikely to be satisfied because those individuals have few, if any, remaining assets.